yonas/zerohaste-server/README.md

-# Haste
+# ZeroHaste

-Haste is an open-source pastebin software written in node.js, which is easily installable in any network.
-It can be backed by either redis or filesystem, and has a very easy adapter interface for other stores.
+ZeroHaste is an open-source pastebin software written in node.js, where the server has zero knowledge of pasted data.
+Data is encrypted/decrypted in the browser using 256 bits AES.
+It is easily installable in any network.
+It can be backed by either redis, memcached, postgres, or filesystem, and has a very easy adapter interface for other stores.
 A publicly available version can be found at [hastebin.com](http://hastebin.com)

 Major design objectives:

 * Be really pretty
 * Be really simple
 * Be easy to set up and use
+* Be really secure

-Haste works really well with a little utility called [haste-client](https://github.com/seejohnrun/haste-client), allowing you to do things like:
+ZeroHaste works really well with a little utility called [haste-client](https://github.com/seejohnrun/haste-client), allowing you to do things like:

-`cat something | haste`
+`cat something | zerohaste`

 which will output a URL to share containing the contents of `cat something`'s STDOUT.
 Check the README there for more details and usages.